 P2P Payment App Development and Designing Challenges

-So, now you know how to make a money transfer app.
+So, now you know how to make a peer-to-peer payment app.
 Here we will break down the challenges you will face during P2P payment app development.
 Your team should test your app at various stages of the project.
 Then you will be ready to launch your product on time to the market.

 It would help if you made your product safe.
 For example, users can log into the app after two-factor authentication.
 In addition, developers can add the “Limits” feature, and your customers can set up restrictions on various operations.
 Users specify the maximum amount per day they can send in the app.

 We also recommend paying attention to the information security standard - The Payment Card Industry Data Security Standard (PCI DSS).
 It includes:

 - Build strong access control standards

 Regional constraints and cross-border payments